JAlcocerT/JAlcocerT/content/blog/dev-email.md

 All these SMTP setups will help you with your social media, if you are into it.

 If you just wanted a quick way to chat...there are many [Interesting Chats](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps) to use :)

+### Email Hosting

+The first question should be whether we should or not.

+But providing you want, there are few options:

+1. Modoboa

 ### Proton Mail